 Air Canada and Porter Airlines

 Fly to Canada frequently?
-Two Canadian carriers offer packages of prepaid flight credits that can be used within specific travel zones of your choosing.
+While these Canadian carriers don’t offer all-you-can-fly passes, they do offer packages of prepaid flight credits that can be used within specific travel zones of your choosing.

 Porter Airlines — which recently launched flights from Montreal and Toronto to U.S. destinations including Las Vegas, Los Angeles, and Orlando — offers what it calls the Porter Pass.
 Travelers can choose between 10, 20, 50, and 100 flight credits (valid for 365 days from date of purchase).
 Most packages are transferable, so you can also share them with others.
 You must sign up for the carrier’s frequent flier program to be eligible, and purchases will be made in Canadian dollars.